Kettle Valley Railway Princeton to Brookmere

 This trail is a very scenic and historical piece of land in the Okanagan Valley.
 The Princeton area was opened by explorers, fur traders, miners and later by the Kettle Valley Railway.
 Many of these trails were built along routes first used by Native Canadians.
-Many of the Heritage Trails can still be hiked or ridden on horseback.
-The Kettle Valley Railtrail may be hiked or ridden on horseback.
 The Princeton portion is one of the most picturesque sections.
 The trail runs from Brookmere south east to Princeton and then north east from Princeton to Bankeir and the Three Lakes, a distance of 113 kilometres or 70 miles.
 Princeton is at the centre and lowest point of elevation on the trail, making it a perfect base camp for your ride.
+2024 - This section of the KVR is currently closed due to extensive washouts.
+Please check out the Facebook Group - Save the KVR to support the efforts being made to re-build this trail.

 Princeton, Tulameen, Merritt